Institutional Performance Measures

 students and parents, through the College Navigator, an online tool to aid in the college search process.

 The Data Feedback Report is intended to provide institutions a context for examining the data they submitted to IPEDS.
-The purpose of this report is to provide institutional executives a useful resource and to help improve the quality
+The purpose of this report is to provide institutional executives a useful resource and to help improve the quality and omparability of IPEDS data.

 The Chronicle of Higher Education - College Completion